 Milwaukeean Andy Lococo moved to Southern California in 1943, and worked in Oceanside before purchasing a dingy place called the Cockatoo Cafe.
 When a fire destroyed it in 1958, Lococo relaunched with lavish improvements.
-Labeled by the FBI as a member of organized crime, Lococo died in 1973 at the age of 55.
+Labeled by the FBI as a member of organized crime, Andrew J. Lococo died in 1973 at the age of 55.
 Ownership of the Cockatoo Inn changed hands a number of times after his death.
-Despite the various legal battles and questions surrounding certain events, the efforts of Andy and the Lococo family at large helped build a community.
-They created a lasting legacy – a place that enriched the lives of so many.
+Despite the various legal battles and questions surrounding certain events, Andy led an extraordinary life that we will continue to detail on this site.

 Frank G. Lococo

 Frank was Andy Lococo’s cousin and was a partner in the Cockatoo Inn.
 He later purchased the Kopper Kart Restaurant in 1964.
 His love of restaurants and people was evident in his many workplaces from the Cockatoo Inn, Lococo’s, Del Rae, Kopper Kart and Hungry Tiger establishments.

 Born in the Third Ward of Milwaukee, Wisconsin to Rose and Joseph Lococo.
 Frank was the oldest of four sons.
 After graduating from Lincoln High School, Frank served in the US Army Air Corps stationed on the island of Espiriu Santo which was a part of the New Hebrides Archipelago during WWII, where he was active assisting Pappy Boyington and the ‘Flying Tigers.’
 On his return, Frank married Mary Maggiore and later settled in California where he raised sons: Joe, Tony, Frank and Steve.

 Frank Lococo peacefully passed October 25, 2016 at the age of 91.
 (Source: Legacy)